-In Fedora, there are two ways to open the log files:
+In Fedora, there are two ways of accessing system logs:

 The command line

-To view all collected logs with no filter:
+To view all collected journal entries, simply use:

-To view a specific log file, enter the journalctl command with a log filepath.
-The example command returns all logs of the kernel device node
+journalctlcommand with a filepath.
+The example shown below shows all logs of the kernel device node

 $ journalctl /dev/sda

-To view the boot logs, run the following command:
+To view log for the current boot use the

 $ journalctl -k -b -1